mariondevilliers/mariondevilliers.github.io/_projects/test-project.md

 High-resolution EC-Earth4 simulations using ATOS HPC:
 1. standard configuration,
-2. refined subpolar gyre,
+2. refined subpolar gyre,  using AGRIF tool,
 3. refined + Greenland freshwater forcing.

-Objective: quantify how mesoscale resolution affects AMOC prediction skill.
+Objective: quantify how mesoscale resolution affects AMOC prediction skill with and without the impact of freshwater fluxes from GrIS melting.

 ---